Our research is editorially independent but we may earn a commission for purchases made through our links.

 Home to Mount Rainier, the most famous mountain in Washington State soaring over the Puget Sound at more than 14,400 feet, Mount Rainier National Park is a fantastic escape for winter.
 It means a peaceful snowy landscape with much of the local life, other than the white-tailed ptarmigan and snowshoe hare, fast sleep under nature’s deep white blankets.
 This is one of the world’s top spots for snow lovers, with an average of 640 inches annually, and at the Paradise snow play area, visitors can enjoy tubing, snowboarding, and guided snowshoe walks.
 National Park Inn, tucked among the trees in the Historic Longmire District is just a short drive from the Paradise area, the National Park Inn offers guestrooms and a roaring fire to cozy up next to while sipping hot tea.

-One of the most stunning lakes you’ll lay eyes on, with deep emerald waters surrounded by forested shoreline and mountains, Lake Crescent sits inside Olympic National Park and alone its banks is Lake Crescent Lodge, offering a serene winter retreat.
-Its Roosevelt Fireplace Cabins the most popular, offering winter getaways for overnight stays on Fridays, Saturdays and Sundays.
+One of the most stunning lakes you’ll lay eyes on, with deep emerald waters surrounded by forested shoreline and mountains, Lake Crescent sits inside Olympic National Park and along its banks is Lake Crescent Lodge, offering a serene winter retreat.
+Its Roosevelt Fireplace Cabins are the most popular, offering winter getaways for overnight stays on Fridays, Saturdays and Sundays.
 Listed on the National Register of Historic Places, they include cozy fireplaces that are ideal for enjoying the unbeatable mountain or lake views.

 Yosemite in the winter is an unforgettable site sight with its mighty sequoias, sheer dramatic cliffs and looming granite El Capitan dusted with snow against a nearly always brilliant blue sky.
 Average daytime temperatures won’t be frigid, typically in the low 50s, but it’s a lovely time for enjoying outdoor activities and few crowds.
 Take in beautiful views while snowshoeing, cross-country skiing or ice skating, then enjoy a stay at the historic Ahwahnee, sitting next to the warmth of the huge lobby fireplace.
 Over the winter visitors can also enjoy the Yosemite Paint & Wine and the “Chef’s Holiday Winter Culinary Festival, hosted from January 12-31, 2020.